Labelling guidelines for VQA wines

 Other Label Content

-VQA Ontario monitors compliance with federal wine labelling requirements (see sidebar), but these reqruirements are enforced by the Canadian Food Inspection Agency.
-Other label content that is not regulated by VQA Ontario includes brand names, generic descriptors such as "reserved", "oaked", "first press" and descriptive back label text that describes wine character (unless it used regulated terms or it is clearly misleading as to the physical content of the wine).
+VQA Ontario monitors compliance with federal wine labelling requirements and will advise of non-compliance when noticed, but these requirements are enforced by the Canadian Food Inspection Agency.
+Other label content that is not regulated by VQA Ontario includes brand names, generic descriptors such as "reserved", "oaked", "first press" and descriptive back label text that describes wine character (unless it uses regulated terms or it is clearly misleading as to the physical content of the wine).

 Unfiltered and Bottled with Lees Wines